netket/netket/docs/docs/install.md

 ## Jax/Flax extensions

-Netket v3 API is centered around [flax](https://flax.readthedocs.io), a jax library to simplify the definition and usage of Neural-Networks.
+NetKet v3 API is centered around [flax](https://flax.readthedocs.io), a JAX-based library providing components to define and use neural network models.
 If you want to define more complex custom models, you should read Flax documentation on how to define a Linen module.
 If you wish, you can also use [haiku](https://github.com/deepmind/dm-haiku).
 [`netket.optimizer`](netket_optimizer_api) is a re-export of some optimizers from [optax](https://optax.readthedocs.io) together with some additional objects.